bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/reading-writeing-json-w-node.md

     let data = JSON.stringify(student);
     fs.writeFileSync('student-2.json', data);

-In the above example we are storing our JSON object `student` to a file named “student-2.json”.
+In the above example we are storing our JSON object `student` to a file named "student-2.json”.
 Notice that here we have to use the `JSON.stringify` function before saving the data.
-Just like we needed to parse the data into JSON format when we read the JSON file, we need to “stringify” the data before we can store it in a string form in the file.
+Just like we needed to parse the data into JSON format when we read the JSON file, we need to "stringify” the data before we can store it in a string form in the file.

-Execute the above code and open the “student-2.json” file.
+Execute the above code and open the "student-2.json” file.
 You should see following content in the file:

     {"name":"Mike","age":23,"gender":"Male","department":"English","car":"Honda"}